 Opportunity Resource Fund provides loans to small businesses throughout the state of Michigan for working capital, inventory financing, business expansion and other short-term capital needs.

-Small Business P2 Loans is managed by the Michigan Department of Environment and makes loans that are used for projects that increase sustainability, reduce waste and conserve energy.
+The Small Business P2 Loans program is managed by the Michigan Department of Environment and provides loans that are used for projects that increase sustainability, reduce waste, and conserve energy.

 Michigan Economic Development Corporation matches small business owners with lenders who can provide start-up capital and expansion.